pump-io/pump.io/README.md

    "/etc/ssl/private/myserver.key".
 * *cert* If you're using SSL, the path to the server cert, like "/etc/ssl/private/myserver.crt".
 * *hsts* Controls the HTTP `Strict-Transport-Security` header.
 It's passed directly to the [hsts](https://www.npmjs.com/package/hsts) module, so you can set `true` to use the defaults (180 days, `includeSubdomains` is on) or set an object to use a longer time, enable preloading, etc.
+* *uploaddir* Obsolete; see issue #1261
+* *datadir* Directory for the server to store data in (mostly uploads).
+Should be the full path of a local directory that's readable and writeable by the `serverUser`.
+Optional unless you have uploads turned on.
-* *uploaddir* If you want to enable file uploads, set this to the full path of a local directory.
-It should be writeable and readable by the 'serverUser'.
+* *uploadsEnabled* If you want to enable file uploads, set this to `true`.
+Make sure that `datadir` is set and that the directory it's set to contains a subdirectory named `uploads`.
 * *debugClient* For developers, if you're debugging the Web interface and you want to use the non-minified version of the JavaScript libraries, set this to `true`.
 Defaults to `false`, which is what people should